asift91/Manual_Migration/option1.md

             ```
         -   Install Missing PHP extensions.
                 - ARM template install the following PHP extensions - fpm, cli, curl, zip, pear, mbstring, dev, mcrypt, soap, json, redis, bcmath, gd, mysql, xmlrpc, intl, xml and bz2.
+        -   To know the PHP extensions which are installed on on-premises run the below command to get the list.
+            ```
+            php -m
+            ```
             - Note: If on-premises has any additional PHP extensions those can be installed manually.
                 ```
                 sudo apt-get install -y php-<extensionName>
                 ```

-        - Update DNS Name and log files location
+        - Update DNS Name and root directory location
             -   Update the Azure cloud DNS name with the on-premises DNS name.
                 ```
                 nano /etc/nginx/sites-enabled/*.conf
                 # Above command will open the configuration file.
+                #
+                # ARM Template deployment will set the nginx server on port 81.
+                # Please update the server port to 81 if it is not 81.
+                #
                 # Update the server name.
                 # Example: server_name onpremisemoodle.westus.cloudapp.azure.com;
                 # Change to server_name lb-fnulin.eastus.cloudapp.azure.com;
                 # Most of the cases DNS may remain same in the migration.
                 #
-                # Change the log path location.
+                # Update the HTML root directory location.
-                # Find access_log and error_log and update the log path.
+                # 'root /var/www/html/moodle;' update as  'root /moodle/html/moodle;'.
                 #
                 # After the changes, Save the file.
                 # Press CTRL+o to save and CTRL+x to exit.